mixbytes/audits_public/solidity/AkropolisToken/audit_en.md

 ### General Provisions

-The Acropolis team asked us to audit their token sale contracts.
+The Acropolis team asked [MixBytes](https://mixbytes.io) to audit their token sale contracts.
 The code was located in the hidden github repository.

 ### Scope of the Audit